tskit-dev/pyslim/README.md

 The upshot is that:

-1. The ``time`` attribute of tree sequence nodes gives the number of generations before then end of the simulation at which those nodes were born.
+1. The ``time`` attribute of tree sequence nodes gives the number of generations before the end of the simulation at which those nodes were born.

 2. These numbers will *not* match the values in the `.trees` file, but you should not need to worry about that, as long as you always `load()` and `dump()` using `pyslim`.

-3. The conversion factor, the "SLiM time" when the tree sequence file was written, is stored in the `slim_generation` attribute of a `SlimTreeSequence`.
+3. The conversion factor, the "SLiM time" that it was when the tree sequence file was written, is stored in an entry in the provenance table of the tree sequence; `pyslim` extracts it from there to set the `slim_generation` attribute of a `SlimTreeSequence`.

 An example should help clarify things.
 Suppose that `my.trees` is a file that was saved by SLiM at the end of a simulation run